spacelift-io/user-documentation/docs/concepts/run/tracked.md

 ![](../../assets/screenshots/Use_config_for_target_repo__·_Vendor_Releases_Watcher.png)

+This phase can be skipped without execution by setting the `SPACELIFT_SKIP_APPLYING` environment variable to _true_ in the stack's [environment variables](../stack/stack-settings.md#environment-variables).

 ## Success criteria

 If the run is a [no-op](tracked.md#handling-no-op-changes) or the applying phase succeeds, the run transitions to the [finished](./README.md#finished) state.
 On the other hand, if anything goes wrong, the run is marked as [failed](./README.md#failed).